craigfrancis/framework/framework/0.1/doc/helpers/timestamp.md

 	$timestamp = new timestamp($row['field'], 'db');

-The timestamp helper will then parse the UTC value, and start using the "output.timezone".
+The timestamp helper will then parse the UTC value, and format with "output.timezone".

 ---